BoidCMS/boidcms.github.io/plugins/README.md

 Plugins can be used to add new features, improve existing ones, or customize your website's appearance.
 BoidCMS may not be as vast as some other CMS platforms, there are still several high-quality plugins, from simple ones that add RSS Feed to complex plugins that add RESTful API functionality.

-Use the [discussion](https://github.com/BoidCMS/BoidCMS/discussions) section to share the plugins you've built.
+Use the [discussion](https://github.com/BoidCMS/BoidCMS/discussions) section to share the plugins you've built or suggest new ones.

 |             Name              |                                     Description                                                   |         Author        | Version | License |                Source                 |
 |:-----------------------------:|:-------------------------------------------------------------------------------------------------:|:---------------------:|:-------:|:-------:|:-------------------------------------:|